Table of Contents

 Medical facility cleaning requirements demand infection control protocols, controlled chemical usage, and strict surface hygiene procedures.
 Government buildings may require security clearances and access logs.
 High‑traffic commercial environments need frequent servicing and rapid response capacity.

 Staff vetting supports risk control.
 Continuous training programs ensure techniques remain current.
 Safe chemical usage policies protect occupants and cleaners alike.
-Where necessary, targeted disinfection and sanitisation services should be delivered under documented procedures.
+Where necessary, targeted sanitisation services should be delivered under documented procedures.

 Operational leaders should evaluate providers calmly and objectively.
 Marketing claims matter less than consistent documentation, audit trails, and supervision structure.